Ash Wood: Benefits, Uses & Secrets of Ash Trees

 Furniture Making

-1. What are the benefits of using ash wood?
+What are the ways of distinguishing ash trees in nature?

-3. What is the scientific name of the ash tree?
+What is the name of the scientific name of the ash tree?

-4. What is the ash tree’s role in the ecosystem?
+What is the contribution of ash tree to the ecosystem?

 Conclusion